enginecommerce/engine-theme-manual/guides/theme-quality-assurance.md

 * Navigation should be width-responsive and should behave as expected at phone (landscape and portrait), tablet (landscape and portrait), and desktop resolutions and aspect ratios
 * Navigation should be present, usable, and consistent throughout the site
-* Navigation tap/click targets should visible, large enough to be tapped/clicked, and unobscured by the edges of the viewport window
+* Navigation tap/click targets should be visible, large enough to be tapped/clicked, and unobscured by the edges of the viewport window
 * Navigation should be clear and legible
 * Navigation links should be well-formed and should lead to the expected locations
 * Mega-menu navigation hover angles should follow Amazon's mega-menu convention